catalyst-cloud/catalystcloud-docs/source/image.rst

 :ref:`the shared responsibility mode <shared_responsibility_model>` that you are responsible for the security of the software within your instance(s).

-We update on a regular basis the images we provide, which are still supported by the providers.
+We update on a regular basis the images we provide, when they are still supported by the providers.
 However these updates won't flow into your instances unless you rebuild them using a new image as noted just above.
 As part of this process we test them to ensure they are operating in a way that we expect.